ShaunMurphy21/python-lgwebosTV-control/README.md

 # Voice Control Older/Lower end WebOS TV's with python!
-Python version > 3.11 from my testing doesn't work.
+Python version > 3.11 from my testing doesn't work due to ssl and wrap_socket.
 I used 3.7.6 in development, so I'd recommend the same -> pyenv install 3.7.6 && pyenv local 3.7.6 && python -m venv env
+Read requirements.txt - i think the only troublesome one was PyAudio - visit: https://pypi.org/project/PyAudio/0.2.12/ download your OS/system version and install with pip inside your venv and will be golden.

 If anyone is in the habbit of losing their remote or not having your mobile handy to remote control it that way, this might be for you.